insight-platform/Similari/README.md

 #### Rust 1.62 Base Image

-If you use other rust libraries you may find it beneficial to build with base Rust container:
+If you use other rust libraries you may find it beneficial to build with base Rust container (and Python 3.8):

 ```
 docker build -t similari_py -f docker/rust_1.62/Dockerfile .